 B. At all times I will conduct myself and my business in an ethical, moral, legal, and financially sound manner.

-C. I will not engage in activities that would bring disrepute to VIMA, any VIMA corporate officer or employee, myself, or other Associates.
+C. I will not engage in activities that would bring disrepute to VIMA, any VIMA corporate officer or employee, myself, or other independent business owners.

-D. I will not make discouraging or disparaging claims toward other VIMA Associates.
+D. I will not make discouraging or disparaging claims toward other VIMA independent business owners.
 I will ensure that in all VIMA business dealings I will refrain from engaging in negative language.
 I will refrain from making any type of slanderous statements.

 E. I will provide support and encouragement to my retail customers (“Customers”) to ensure that their experience with VIMA is a successful one.
 I understand that it is important to provide follow-up service and support to my downline.

-F. I will correctly represent all the bonus/compensation plans available through VIMA and the income potential represented therein.
-I understand I may not use my own income as an indication of others’ potential success, or use compensation checks as marketing materials.
-I further understand that I may only disclose my VIMA income to recruit a potential Associate(s) after I have given a copy of the Income Disclaimer to the potential Associate(s).
+F. I will correctly represent all the bonus/compensation plans available through VIMA and the profit potential represented therein.
+I understand I may not use my own profit as an indication of others’ potential success, or use compensation checks as marketing materials.
+I further understand that I may only disclose my VIMA profit to recruit a potential independent business owner(s) after I have given a copy of the Profit Disclaimer to the potential independent business owner(s).

 G. I will abide by all of VIMA’s Policies & Procedures now and as they may be amended in the future.

-1.3 - Changes to the Associate Agreement, Policies and Procedures, or Compensation Plan
+1.3 - Changes to the independent business owner agreement, policies and procedures, or compensation plan

 Because federal, state, and local laws, as well as the business environment, periodically change, VIMA reserves the right to amend the Agreement and the prices in its VIMA Product Price List in its sole and absolute discretion.
 Notification of amendments shall appear in Official VIMA Materials.
 Amendments shall be effective upon publication in Official VIMA Materials, including but not limited to, posting on VIMA’s website, e-mail distribution, publication in VIMA’s newsletter, product inserts, or any other commercially reasonable method.
-The continuation of an Associate’s VIMA business or an Associate’s acceptance of bonuses or commissions constitutes acceptance of any and all amendments.
+The continuation of an independent business owner’s VIMA business or an independent business owner’s acceptance of bonuses or commissions constitutes acceptance of any and all amendments.

-NOTWITHSTANDING ANYTHING TO THE CONTRARY ABOVE, ANY AMENDMENT BY THE COMPANY TO THE DISPUTE RESOLUTION SECTION HEREIN SHALL ONLY TAKE EFFECT UPON AN ASSOCIATE’S EXPRESS AGREEMENT TO SUCH AMENDMENT.
-AN ASSOCIATE MAY INDICATE HER OR HIS AGREEMENT TO SUCH PROPOSED AMENDMENT BY FOLLOWING THE INSTRUCTIONS ACCOMPANYING THE PROPOSED AMENDMENT THAT WILL APPEAR WHEN LOGGING IN TO THE CORPORATE WEBSITE OR, THE ASSOCIATE’S PERSONAL WEBSITE.
-COMPANY MAY TERMINATE THE ASSOCIATE AGREEMENT OF ANY ASSOCIATE WHO DOES NOT AGREE TO A PROPOSED AMENDMENT TO THE DISPUTE RESOLUTION SECTION WITHIN THIRTY (30) DAYS AFTER THE EFFECTIVE DATE OF THE AMENDMENT.
-ANY SUCH AMENDMENT SHALL APPLY TO ALL CLAIMS BROUGHT BY COMPANY OR THE ASSOCIATE ON OR AFTER THE EFFECTIVE DATE OF THE AMENDMENT, REGARDLESS OF THE DATE OF OCCURRENCE OR ACCRUAL OF ANY FACTS UNDERLYING SUCH CLAIM.
+NOTWITHSTANDING ANYTHING TO THE CONTRARY ABOVE, ANY AMENDMENT BY THE COMPANY TO THE DISPUTE RESOLUTION SECTION HEREIN SHALL ONLY TAKE EFFECT UPON AN INDEPENDENT BUSINESS OWNER’S EXPRESS AGREEMENT TO SUCH AMENDMENT.
+AN INDEPENDENT BUSINESS OWNER MAY INDICATE HER OR HIS AGREEMENT TO SUCH PROPOSED AMENDMENT BY FOLLOWING THE INSTRUCTIONS ACCOMPANYING THE PROPOSED AMENDMENT THAT WILL APPEAR WHEN LOGGING IN TO THE CORPORATE WEBSITE OR, THE INDEPENDENT BUSINESS OWNER’S PERSONAL WEBSITE.
+COMPANY MAY TERMINATE THE INDEPENDENT BUSINESS OWNER AGREEMENT OF ANY INDEPENDENT BUSINESS OWNER WHO DOES NOT AGREE TO A PROPOSED AMENDMENT TO THE DISPUTE RESOLUTION SECTION WITHIN THIRTY (30) DAYS AFTER THE EFFECTIVE DATE OF THE AMENDMENT.
+ANY SUCH AMENDMENT SHALL APPLY TO ALL CLAIMS BROUGHT BY COMPANY OR THE INDEPENDENT BUSINESS OWNER ON OR AFTER THE EFFECTIVE DATE OF THE AMENDMENT, REGARDLESS OF THE DATE OF OCCURRENCE OR ACCRUAL OF ANY FACTS UNDERLYING SUCH CLAIM.

 1.4 - Delays